yuanj82/OStools/README.md

 <img src="assets/python-install.png" style="width:500px" align=center/>

-After installing Python, double-click to run the start.bat script to start using it., Alternatively, you can run main.py directly.
+After installing Python, double-click to run the 'start.bat' script to start using it., Alternatively, you can run main.py directly.

 ## Data sources